tusharsadhwani/blog/src/pages/post/builtins.md

 > Unlike `==`, there's no way to override the behavior of the `is` operator.

 Container types, on the other hand, are equal if they can be replaced with each other.
-Good examples would be lists with have the same items at the same indices, or sets containing the exact same values.
+Good examples would be lists which have the same items at the same indices, or sets containing the exact same values.

 ```python
 >>> x = [1, 2, 3]